 My absolute favorite products to use in my own personal routine are my serum(s).
 Yes I love to use 1, 2 or even sometimes 3.
 But when just starting out 1 is a good way to amp up results.
 I like to say serums are the muscles of skincare.
 Again, serums come in different forms but are all usually concentrated to provide quality ingredients and maximum results.
 However, know this…most of your serums are not one and done.
 Once you finish your bottle of serum be prepared to purchase another and keep that cycle going.
 So I bet you’re asking, “but which serum do I choose?”
 Here are my 2 most favorite ingredients that should be used as serums.
 Vitamin C and Vitamin A: both of these also come in several forms therefore researching or seeking professional advice is highly recommended.
 I won’t get into the varying forms here but stick around for future posts.
 I will however explain why these are my favorite and why they should be yours too.

 Vitamin C is the mecca of skin protection, it’s the anti-scurvy of aging.
 What the heck is scurvy!?
 Well, it’s basically a disease from lack of vitamin C. It is an essential vitamin that our body requires.
 So why not supplement it?
 Well it’s not as easy as simply applying a vitamin C oil topically to your skin to truly receive the benefits.
 The skin, an organ, requires a certain delivery method or penetration and therefore formulation is important.
-When said formula is available vitamin C is an antioxidant that protects skin cells from damaging, inhibits melanin product which helps to lighten visible hyperpigmentation, brown spots and even skin tone.
+There a many forms; some more effective than others and for specific skin conditions.
+Vitamin C is an antioxidant that protects skin cells from damaging, inhibits melanin production which helps to lighten visible hyperpigmentation, brown spots and even out skin tone.
 Vitamin C should be used daily in the a.m. as it naturally contains sun protection and helps the skin to feel more hydrated and appear glowing.
 I LOVE Vitamin C!

 Vitamin A is a superstar nutrient important for cell growth.
 With so many benefits for anti-aging as well as its ability to fight acne, vitamin A – found in retinol/retinoic acid is a must in anyone’s skin health routine.
 Our body actually is designed with retinol receptors to welcome this ingredient in and upregulate its benefits to fight wrinkles, discoloration and even acne.
 There are rules with vitamin A as well, skincare products can be found with many different derivatives or formulations so if you are unsure how to read the ingredients then again I recommend seeking out professional advice for an effective retinol product.
 In most cases vitamin A/retinol should be applied in the p.m. and always complimented with SPF in the a.m.